SebSept/ps_dev_base/README.md

 ## Featured tools

 - Code formating : [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) configured using prestashop standard, ready to use out of the box.
-- Code analysis : [phpstan](https://phpstan.org/) almost ready to use with Prestashop standard, it asks a question then you're ready.
+- Code analysis : [phpstan](https://phpstan.org/) autodetect PrestaShop root directory or  asks (nothing more to do).
 - `fill-indexes` command, to add required index.php files. (see below for details)
 - git pre-commit hook installer (details below)